Trump casts doubt on June summit with Kim

 Some US officials believe Moon oversold Pyongyang's promises when his government relayed Kim's invitation to Trump for talks in March.
 At the time his envoy said North Korea was "committed to denuclearization," but recent statements from the North have cast doubts on Kim's willingness to negotiate away his nuclear weapons.

 That, in turn, has led to skepticism the summit between Trump and Kim will proceed.
-White House aides have grown pessimistic in recent days that the talks will occur, even as Trump has shown few signs he's ready to withdraw.
+White House aides have grown pessimistic in recent days that the talks will occur, and Trump underscored the uncertainty on Tuesday.

-Trump said Tuesday he believed Kim was earnest in his nuclear vows.
+He again accused China of meddling in his diplomatic overtures with North Korea, saying Beijing was to blame for the new harsh tone from Pyongyang after Kim met in early May with Chinese President Xi Jinping.

-"I do think he's serious.
-I do think he'd like to see that happen," Trump said.
+"I think things changed after that meeting and I can't say I'm happy about it," Trump said.

-And he suggested Pyongyang had much to gain from striking a deal.
+But he insisted he believed Kim was earnest in his nuclear vows, and suggested Pyongyang had much to gain from striking a deal.

-"North Korea has a chance to be a great country and it can't be a country under these circumstances they are living right now," Trump said.
-"I think they should seize the opportunity."
+"We will guarantee his safety," he said of Kim.
+"He will be safe, he will be happy, his country will be rich, his country will be hardworking and very prosperous."

 Moon, who has urged a diplomatic path in the belief it could forestall war, arrived in Washington in a bid to bolster confidence that the Singapore meeting will be a success.
 He met with Kim himself last month to great fanfare along the Korean Demilitarized Zone, a historic encounter that Trump hopes to replicate in his own talks.